shortstorybox/smartcard-identifier/README.md

 [Download for macOS](https://github.com/shortstorybox/smartcard-identifier/releases/latest)

-On macOS you'll need to add permissions for simulating a keyboard:

  * Install the package above.
-This will add python3 to the Security settings which you'll enable the in the next two steps.
+This will also add python3 to the security settings which you'll enable the in the next two steps.
- * Open System Settings -> Privacy & Security -> Accessibility and enable
+ * Open System Settings -> Privacy & Security -> Accessibility and enable permissions for python3.
-   permissions for python3 (and Terminal if you intend to run from a terminal).
+ * Open System Settings -> Privacy & Security -> Automation and enable permissions for python3.

 If you can't find python3 in the list, click the "+" button, then press Command+Shift+G and type /usr/bin/python3
- * Open System Settings -> Privacy & Security -> Automation and enable permissions for python3.

 # Installation: Linux/Windows